A New Electric Back Shaver/Trimmer On The Market

 How Does This Compare To My Favorite Back Shaver?

 My favorite back shaver is the Bakblade 2.0 Elite Plus.
 It is the best-designed and well-built back shaver I have used plus it shaves back hair fantastically.
 It is far cheaper initially to purchase and cheaper over the long term.
 It takes far less time to shave your back with the Bakblade than it does with the Bakscape method.

 There are no small moving parts or batteries that can die on you with a manual back shaver.
 You just need to replace the shaving cartridges.
 Such a more practical solution than the Bakscape in my opinion.

 You can read why I believe the Bakblade is the best here, Bakblade 2.0 Elite Plus Back Shaver Review.

 If you want to see all of the top-rated back shavers listed head on over to my page, 5 Best Back Shavers In 2023.

 Will I be switching to this electric shaver over my preferred method of using a manual back shaver?

-It takes too long to and it is too complicated with too many moving parts.
+It takes too long to use and it is too complicated with too many moving parts.
 I want something that simply works with minimal effort.
 This is not that!

 Would some people enjoy using this?

-Sure, there would be some people that would like to use this but not me.
-I have used almost every back shaver & back trimmer there is and I have a lot of discernment and experience (probably the most in the world for back shaving) but it is overall complicated and time-consuming.
+Sure, there would be some people who would like to use this but not me.
+I have used almost every back shaver & back hair trimmer there is and I have a lot of discernment and experience (probably the most in the world for back shaving) but it is overall complicated and time-consuming.
 This would take at least double the time to trim and shave your back as a good solid manual back shaver would.